slerman12/UnifiedML2old/README.md

 [comment]: <> (**Feel free to cite also the above!**)

-# :interrobang: How is this possible

-We use our new Creator framework to unify RL discrete and continuous action spaces, as elaborated in our [paper](https://arxiv.com).

-Then we frame actions as "predictions" in supervised learning.
-We can even augment supervised learning with an RL phase, treating reward as negative error.

-For generative modeling, well, it turns out that the difference between a Generator-Discriminator and Actor-Critic is rather nominal.

 # :paperclips: Repository Structure
 Agents are self-contained in their respective ```./Agents``` file.